joshvdb/Portfolio-Analytics/README.md

 # Limitations

 1. The project uses the Alpha Advantage package to obtain price data.
-Due to the limited number of allowed server requests, we currently save the data into Excel files, which are then read in by the main program, Portfolio-Analytics.py for processing.
+Due to the limited number of server requests this API allows, we currently save the data into Excel files, which are then read in by the main program, Portfolio-Analytics.py for processing.
 The Alpha Advantage model only allows us to obtain the prices and volume for each equity for the last 100 days

 # Outstanding Enhancements